 Think of the term ‘franchises for sale’ as an enormous dragnet capable of catching the eye of any and all types of buyers remotely interested in franchising.
-And as far as franchisors are concerned, the more viewers the better.
-What works far better for prospective buyers is putting the franchise opportunity lists aside and starting a search from the inside.
+As far as franchisors are concerned, the more viewers the better.
+What works for prospective buyers is putting the franchise opportunity lists aside and starting a search from the inside.
 If you don’t first figure out what you want and why you want it, you’ll be prey to a good story.
-And far too many franchisees have fallen for a good story.
+And far too many franchisees have fallen for a good story, a salesperson’s story.

-Franchise attorneys, accountants, and experienced business owners are good resources when investigating franchises, but first, know how a business is supposed to fit YOU, not the other way around.
-Yes, we’ll offer a suggestion, and it comes from years of seeing people make bad mistakes when buying a franchise; mistakes that could have been avoided.
-Here’s our systematic approach to franchise due diligence: How to buy (or reject) a franchise.
+Franchise attorneys, accountants, and experienced business owners are good resources when investigating franchises.
+But first know how a business is supposed to fit YOU, not the other way around.
+Here’s a systematic approach to franchise due diligence: How to buy (or reject) a franchise.